TelRich/TelRich/README.md

 ---

-## Hi there 👋, My name is Goodrich Okoro
+# Hi there 👋, My name is Goodrich Okoro

-- 🔭 I’m currently working on automating data analytics reports
+- 🔭 I’m currently working on Automating Data Analytics Reports
 - 🌱 I’m currently learning how to build simple a automated system where reports and visualization are updated as data is entered into the database
 - 👯 I’m looking to collaborate in solving industry/business problems
 - 💬 Ask me about Data Analytics